Australia

 • Vulnerable to climate change (bushfires and droughts)

-• Disparity between federal states
+• Disparity between the federal states

 Schimburi comerciale